ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 Open this VI, put the computer name as `IN` and the username as `(INSTNAME):MOT`.
 This should generate a load of caput commands that look like `caput IN:(INSTNAME):MOT:MTR0101.(FIELD) (value)`

 Copy these caput commands into a batch file, open an EPICS terminal and run that batch file.
 This will apply the settings to the Galil under IBEX.
-These settings should then be autosaved.
+These settings should then be autosaved but **you must wait at least 15s after applying the value before restarting the IOC if you need to restart the IOC**.

 # Set up any axes / jaws / barndoors files.